 The intersection of Jewish holidays and LEGO again, but this time, with fire.
 Continue reading

 Our action figures now have a model sukkah well-appointed for hospitable gatherings.
 Actually, we have several, because it’s hard to stop once we start.
-Yesterday’s post tried to outline a classic craft: the tabletop or model sukkah made from tissue boxes and shoe boxes, plus some ideas for free-builds using Legos, Lincoln Logs and other construction toys.
+Yesterday’s post tried to outline a classic craft, a tabletop or model sukkah made from tissue boxes and shoe boxes, and also some ideas for free-builds using Legos, Lincoln Logs and other construction toys.

 At Sukkot, we are commanded to dwell in a sukkah.
 This ideal may be out of reach for many, but it is definitely do-able for dolls.
-Any action figure our kid plays with can be an honored guest or hospitable host/ess in a tabletop or model sukkah.
+Any action figure can be an honored guest or hospitable host/ess in a tabletop or model sukkah.

 A model sukkah is an easy, fun, and classic way to explore Sukkot with kids.
 Using whatever materials are already at hand, you can create a sukkah in miniature, play with it all week, use it as a centerpiece, and along the way take a look at the customs of the holiday and the rules of sukkah construction.
 Not sure about the details?
 Brush up at MyJewishLearning’s Sukkot page.